 The new approach is called Learning from demonstration.
 The title is self-explanatory, and it consists of a robot learning from a human which executes one or more tasks.
 We now focus on a framework which uses this technique.

-3 - Dynamic Movement Primitives
+3 - Dynamic Movement Primitives for learning algorithms

 Before starting, let me underline something very important.
 Math and Physics are really what every scientist or engineer needs while working with actual problems, i.e. analysis or algebra is not something just related to a university exam, but to the construction of our way of describing the world.